 Citizens Have Big Concerns

-Below you will find links to Utility-Scale Solar Topics of Concern: Articles, Research, Videos and Comments curated by the Citizens of Johnson and Douglas County, KS.
+Below you will find links to Utility-Scale Solar Topics of Concern: Articles, Research, Videos and Comments curated by the Citizens of the United States of America.

 Problems with Utility-Scale Solar Power Facilities

 This section contains discussion around the “problems” with renewable energy technologies.
 What happens when Utility-Scale Solar ends up hurting humans, wildlife and the planet as a whole?
 Understanding the many complexities of Utility-Scale Solar is critical before decisions are made.

 This section contains concerns over tax abatements for Industrial Utility-Scale Solar Developments, unreliable dispatchable electricity (energy insecurity), increased electrical rates, county staffing and administration challenges, negative impact on long-term economic growth of counties.

 This section contains comments on Utility-Scale Solar and what has been observed and studied with regards to negative impacts to surrounding property values.
 Content was curated from Appraisal experts, property value research studies (not many out there since large scale industrial solar power facilities near human populations/homes, within less than 1 mile, is a new concern).

 Heath and Safety Concerns

 This section contains discussion on fire risk hazards related to large lithium-ion battery energy storage systems, inverters and solar arrays.